spencer-shadley/completed-class/class-content/20-State/02-Homework/Master/client/README.md

 When you save a file while `npm start` is running, the browser should refresh with the updated code.<br>
 If this doesn’t happen, try one of the following workarounds:

-- If your project is in a Dropbox folder, try moving it out.
+- If your project is in a Dropbox directory, try moving it out.
 - If the watcher doesn’t see a file called `index.js` and you’re referencing it by the directory name, you [need to restart the watcher](https://github.com/facebookincubator/create-react-app/issues/1164) due to a Webpack bug.
 - Some editors like Vim and IntelliJ have a “safe write” feature that currently breaks the watcher.
 You will need to disable it.
 Follow the instructions in [“Adjusting Your Text Editor”](https://webpack.js.org/guides/development/#adjusting-your-text-editor).
 - If your project path contains parentheses, try moving the project to a path without them.
 This is caused by a [Webpack watcher bug](https://github.com/webpack/watchpack/issues/42).